IB Grading CriteriaSeptember 13, 2025

 Chemistry Extended Essay Criteria: A Comprehensive IB Grading Guide

 Understanding the Chemistry Extended Essay (EE) criteria is crucial for achieving a high grade in this challenging but rewarding IB assessment.
-This guide breaks down each criterion, providing clear explanations, practical tips, and actionable advice to help you, as a student or teacher, navigate the complexities of the IB chemistry assessment rubric and maximize your performance.
+This guide breaks down each criterion, providing clear explanations, practical tips, and useful advice to help you, as a student or teacher, understand the IB chemistry assessment rubric and maximize your performance.
 We'll cover everything from focus and method to engagement and presentation, ensuring you're well-equipped to succeed.

 What is the Chemistry Extended Essay?